1994 World Series

 The 1994 World Series was the scheduled championship series of Major League Baseball's (MLB) 1994 season.
 It was canceled due to a strike by the MLB Players Association.
-The cancelation marked the second time (and to date last) a World Series was not played in a given season and the first since 1904.
+The cancelation marked the second (and most recent) time a World Series was not played in a given season and the first since 1904.

 Canceled playoffs

 This was supposed to have been the first year of an expanded eight-team playoff system, with the American League (AL) and National League (NL) realigning into three divisions each (East, Central, and West) at the start of the 1994 season, and the addition of a wild card spot in each league.
 The NL champion was then intended to be assigned home-field advantage in the 1994 World Series, based on an annual rotation dating back to the mid-1930s in which the World Series opened in the NL city in even-numbered years and opened in the AL city in odd-numbered years.
 With the postseason canceled, the new playoff system did not go into effect until the 1995 postseason, and the annual World Series rotation (which continued until 2003) was then reversed so that home-field advantage for the 1995 World Series was assigned to the NL champion.